ventengine/Vent-Engine/README.md

 ### 🏆 Goals

 - **Built in Rust:** At Vent-Engine, we believe in the power of Rust and strive to avoid any bindings to other languages.
 - **Optimized for performance:** Our engine places a strong emphasis on performance.
-By utilizing WGPU, we leverage native APIs to deliver top-tier results.
+By utilizing Vulkan, we leverage native APIs to deliver top-tier results.
 - **Designed for Accessibility:** Our engine is designed to be user-friendly, making it easy for you to focus on your work instead of getting bogged down in the details.
 - **Cross-Platform Support:** We support a variety of [platforms](https://github.com/Snowiiii/Vent-Engine#-platforms), You can be confident that your creation will run seamlessly across different devices, making it accessible to all.